audacity/audacity/qa/README.txt

-This directory contains a series of instructions for comprehensively testing the Audacity application.
-They should be performed on all platforms, on the latest build, as downloaded from the Audacity code repository, to help detect obvious bugs and regressions.
+This directory contains a series of instructions for comprehensively testing the Sneedacity application.
+They should be performed on all platforms, on the latest build, as downloaded from the Sneedacity code repository, to help detect obvious bugs and regressions.

 In addition, check the file structure for missing files